 - Darwin Online: Insectivorous Plants

 Jeremiah Sandler lives in southeast Michigan where he works in the plant health care industry.
-He is currently pursuing a degree in horticulture and an arborist license.
+He has a degree in horticultural sciences and is an ISA certified arborist.
 He is interested in all things plant related and plans to own a horticulture business where he can share his passion with others.
-Follow Jeremiah on Instagram: @j4.sandler
+Follow Jeremiah on Instagram: @j.deepsea

 Would you like to write a guest post?
 Or contribute to Awkward Botany in some other way?
 Find out how.

 For three years now I have been maintaining this blog solo.
 This doesn’t always have to be so.
 A single individual with truncated resources cannot possibly do it all.
 I can and will continue to write posts on a regular basis for the foreseeable future, but – at least in my mind – Awkward Botany can and should be so much more.